ytchx1999/TGN-DGraphFin/README.md

 bash pretrain_dgraphfin_lp_no_mem.sh
 ```

-Then, we use node embeddingd and pretrained model for downstream binary node classification task in 10 runs.
+Then, we use pretrained node embeddings and model for downstream binary node classification task in 10 runs.

 ```bash
 cd scripts/